emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Legacy Device and Energy efficiency

-Legacy network devices Energy efficiency monitoring and control differ from end-user devices.
+Legacy network devices energy efficiency monitoring and control differ from end-user devices.
 Network devices power consumption is implictly taken in account during the dimensioning of a network as they are alway powered.
-During their LCM, their maximum power consumtion occurs once they are deployed.
+The maximum power consumtion occurs once deployed.
+On the opposite, end-user portable devices power consumption is explictly managed as they rely on battery and their maximum power consumtion occur during their manufacturing.
-On the opposite, end-user portable devices power consumption is explictly managed as they relies on battery and their maximum power consumtion occurs during their manufacturing.
+None of these types of devices expose explicitly their energy efficiency.

 ## IETF EMAN WG